-Now, I am by no means advocating that we bury our heads in the sand to the

-    things happening around the world.
-But there are some things that we feel

-    passionate about and others that are simply not our cause and not our pain
+Now, I am by no means advocating that we bury our heads in the sand to the things happening around the world.
+But there are some things that we feel passionate about and others that are simply not our cause and not our pain to carry.

-    to carry.
 Would you agree?

-    I realized that the answer for me is no.
+I realized that the honest answer for me is NO.

-    The answer for me was often some version of the following: sad, scared,

-    anxious, fearful, conflicted, confused.
+The answer for me was often some version of the following: sad, scared, anxious, fearful, conflicted, confused.

 Is this how I want to feel?
 Clearly the answer was NO!

 Reconnecting with my own thoughts